Examples of Managed Retreat in the U.S.

 In the Ventura Beach example (Climate.gov - Restoring Surfer's Point), Surfers' Point Shoreline Managed Retreat Project is described and illustrated.
 The article outlines the challenges that had to be overcome to find consensus among the many stakeholders, with the project taking a decade to come to fruition.
 The stakeholders found that "Focusing on goals they had in common and identifying a bounded problem helped the groups converge on a single solution strategy.
 The decision to retreat from the ocean—pulling existing structures inland to make room for natural beach processes—allayed concerns that a hardened solution such as a seawall would degrade conditions for surfing, opened opportunities to rehabilitate the beach ecosystem, and enhanced the natural protection of assets on land."
 In this example, the road and parking areas are moved back and the beach and dunes widened.
 Volunteers planted native vegetation on the dunes, which serve as natural habitat and protection for the human structures behind the beach.

-The following case study looks at the Pacifica Beach effort in creating climate change coastal community resilience.
+Restoration and Managed Retreat of Pacifica State Beach examines the Pacifica Beach effort to create climate change coastal community resilience.
 At Pacifica Beach, the managed realignment project is touted as a success.
-The conclusion statement from the Required Reading article, Restoration and Managed Retreat of Pacifica State Beach reads: